· · AI

 Naming conventions matter because they affect search ranking.
 A file called Final_v3_FINAL_updated_NEW.docx tells Claude nothing about its content.
 A file called Finance-Quarterly-Report-Q3.docx tells it everything.
 Adopt a consistent pattern across your organization and enforce it through library validation rules.

 Scanned PDFs need an OCR layer.
 SharePoint’s built-in search already handles this for indexing purposes, but the quality varies.
 For critical documents, run them through a dedicated OCR tool before uploading.
-The extra step pays for itself every time Claude correctly retrieves a finding from a scanned contract instead of missing it entirely.
+The extra step pays for itself every time Claude correctly retrieves a finding from a scanned contract instead of missing it.

 Setting up OneDrive sync for Cowork

 For Cowork to work with your organizational documents, those documents need to be accessible on the local machine.
 This is where OneDrive sync becomes critical infrastructure rather than a convenience feature.
+The decision of where files live for AI matters even more than how they are organized, because SharePoint and OneDrive expose content to AI agents in fundamentally different ways.

 Create a centralized folder structure that gets synced to every relevant user’s machine through OneDrive: